Environmental Horticulture Dept.

 Fax: (352) 392-1413

-Gail Hansen is an assistant professor who specializes in landscape design.
+Gail Hansen is an associate professor who specializes in landscape design.
 Her teaching and extension programs address sustainable science-based and art-centered landscape design practices that take into account the social dimension of green urban environments, environmental protection, and the quality of life for urban dwellers.

 Dr. Hansen graduated with a masters and doctoral degree in landscape architecture from the University of Florida and worked for a private landscape architecture firm in Gainesville for eight years before joining the landscape architecture department as an adjunct faculty.
 She currently teaches two studio courses in residential landscape design.